matthewlamdotjs/Chunx/README.md

 Note: variables can also be declared within the controller using the injected set() function.

+<div id="chunxcontroller"></div>

 ## Chunx Controller
 The Chunx component controller is a function that contains all of the component's logic.
-The logic is implemented using chunx component methods that are passed to the function in an object which you can destructure to cherry pick only the methods you need.
+The logic is implemented using chunx component methods that are passed to the function in an object.
+This is done so you can destructure the object and cherry pick only the methods you need.

 ```js
 const component = chunx(